jahrik/home_lab/ghost/firewall.md

   * 60G ssd
   * 2x4G RAM
 * Plans to find a 2 to 4 port ethernet card and flexible riser card, but have not yet.
-  * I'm still using the usb to ethernet adapter I was using in tests on the netbook.
+  * I'm still using the USB to ethernet adapter I was using in tests on the netbook.
-  * I'll get around to it eventually.
+  * This is still in development.

 ## WAN